winappkits/RottenTomatoesAPI/Windows8/readme.md

  - Register at Mashery.com (http://developer.mashery.com/)
  - Request a Developer Key from Rotten Tomatoes (http://developer.rottentomatoes.com/)
- - Download the Starter Kit Zip Portfolio from (http://apimash.github.io/StarterKits/)
+ - Download the Starter Kit
  - Open the Solution in Visual Studio
  - Add your Developer Key in the Globals.cs file
  - Update the reference to the Newtonsoft JSON.NET Library in the APIMASHLib project